opsmop/opsmop/docs/source/api.rst

+.. _api:

 API
 ===

+This section describes the 'top-end' API for opsmop.
+As opsmop is a Python subsystem, all of the various classes could also be thought of as 'API', and for more information about development on those, see :ref:`development`.

 OpsMop is decidely API driven.
 The CLI itself is a fully pluggable instantiation of the local API, using a custom callback class.